magento/devdocs/community/resources/resources.md

 [Let us know][1]!

 {:.bs-callout .bs-callout-info}
-**Note:** Magento does not officially endorse any of the linked blogs, books, presentation, or podcasts linked below.
+Magento does not officially endorse any of the linked blogs, books, presentation, or podcasts linked below.
 They are listed here because the content has been well received within the Magento community.

 ## Best Practices